Black Maps and Motel Rooms: Plot

 After escaping from the mansion, Velcoro (Colin Farrell), Bezzerides (Rachel McAdams), Woodrugh (Taylor Kitsch) and Vera (Miranda Rae Mayo) stay at a motel.
-Bezzerides is panicked after the events that she seeks comfort in Velcoro, but he rebuffs her advances.
+Bezzerides, intoxicated and panicked after the events, attempts to seek comfort in Velcoro; he rebuffs her advances.
 Velcoro and Woodrugh check the stolen documents, which link Catalast and McCandless (Jon Lindstrom) to Osip (Timothy V. Murphy).
-During this, Woodrugh is privately sent pictures of his sexual encounter with Miguel, via an unknown number.
+They also find a buy-sell clause upon death in the documents, leading to Caspere's shares in the land deal being sold for pennies and redistributed.
+As they continue to investigate, Woodrugh is privately sent pictures of his sexual encounter with Miguel Glib (Gabriel Luna), via an unknown number.

+When Vera (Miranda Rae Mayo) wakes, Bezzerides asks about the photos in the safe deposit box, including the blue diamonds.
+Vera reveals that another escort, Tascha, compiled blackmail evidence on Caspere and his associates.
+When Tascha was found out, Tony Chessani (Vinicius Machado) tortured her at the shed in Guerneville.
+Vera also states that she refuses to testify, as she had a good life as an escort, and resents Bezzerides for rescuing her.

 Velcoro visits Semyon (Vince Vaughn) at his casino to disclose information on the people involved at the mansion, revealing Osip's role.
+Semyon, in return, reveals Irina Rulfo's death and that she was contacted by a police officer to pawn Caspere's diamonds.
+He also promises to get the name of the man who tipped him off regarding Velcoro's wife's (Abigail Spencer) assailant.
+Semyon and Jordan (Kelly Reilly) discuss leaving criminal life behind, but he does not want to give up his enterprise.

-Semyon in return reveals Irina's death and that she contacted a police officer for information.
-Velcoro meets with Davis (Michael Hyatt) to disclose the new information but is shocked to discover her dead.
-Woodrugh moves Emily (Adria Arjona) and Cynthia (Lolita Davidovich) out of the city while Bezzerides does the same with Athena (Leven Rambin) and Eliot (David Morse), putting them in care of Ilinca (Michael Irby).
-Bezzerides also asks Vera about the diamonds, where she identifies some people involved for a woman being tortured at the shed in Guerneville.
+Velcoro meets with Davis (Michael Hyatt) to disclose the new information, but discovers that she has been murdered.
+Woodrugh moves Emily (Adria Arjona) and Cynthia (Lolita Davidovich) out of the city and into a motel while Bezzerides does the same with Athena (Leven Rambin) and Eliot (David Morse), putting them in care of Ilinca (Michael Irby) and en route to Oregon.
+Before departing, Eliot and Bezzerides discuss the man she saw in her hallucination, implying that Bezzerides was molested as a child in Eliot's commune.